Sicilian Wars: First Sicilian War (480 BC)

-The Second Sicilian War (410 BC–404 BC)
+Second Sicilian War (410–404 BC)

 While the Greek cities in Sicily bickered and prospered for 70 years after "Himera", Carthage had conquered the northern fertile half of modern-day Tunisia, and strengthened and founded new colonies in North Africa, such as Leptis and Oea, modern Tripoli.
 Carthage had also sponsored the journey of Mago Barca (not to be confused with Mago Barca, Hannibal Barca's brother) across the Sahara Desert to Cyrenaica, and Hanno the Navigator's journey down the African coast.
 The Iberian colonies had seceded in that year with the help of the Iberians, cutting off Carthage's major supply of silver and copper.

 In Sicily, Dorian-Greek Selinus and Ionian-Greek (former Elymian) Segesta renewed their rivalry.
 Selinus encroached on Segestan land and defeated the Segestians in 416 BC.
 Carthage turned down their plea for help, but Athens responded to the Segestan plea and the Sicilian Expedition sent by Athens was destroyed in 413 BC by the joint effort of the Sicilian cities with Spartan aid.
 Selinus again defeated Segesta in 411 BC.
 This time Segesta submitted to Carthage, and a Carthaginian relief force sent by Hannibal Mago helped Segesta defeat Selinus in 410 BC.
 Carthage sought to end the matter diplomatically while assembling a larger force.

 After a round of diplomacy involving Carthage, Segesta, Selinus, and Syracuse failed to bring about a reconciliation between Segesta and Selinus, Hannibal Mago set out for Sicily with a larger force.
 He succeeded in capturing Selinus after winning the Battle of Selinus, then destroyed Himera after winning the Second Battle of Himera despite Syracusan intervention.
 Hannibal did not press on to attack Akragas or Syracuse, but returned triumphantly to Carthage with the spoils of war in 409 BC.

 While Syracuse and Akragas, the strongest and richest cities of Sicily, took no action against Carthage, the renegade Syracusan general Hermocrates raised a small army and raided Punic territory from his base Selinus.
 He managed to defeat the forces of Motya and Panormus before losing his life in a coup attempt in Syracuse.
 In retaliation Hannibal Mago led a second Carthaginian expedition in 406 BC.